Hundemeier/simple-audio/README.md

 In the future this player should be remotely controlled via sACN (DMX).

+You can find downloads on the [releases](https://github.com/Hundemeier/simple-audio/releases) page.

 ## Philosophy

 The player consists of two elements: